avkl/twinning/docs/advanced/exceptions.rst

 +--------------------------------------+--------------------------------------+

 Exception translation is not bidirectional.
-That is, *catching* the C++ exceptions defined above above will not trap exceptions that originate from Python.
+That is, *catching* the C++ exceptions defined above will not trap exceptions that originate from Python.
 For that, catch :class:`pybind11::error_already_set`.
 See :ref:`below
 <handling_python_exceptions_cpp>` for further details.